 If you want to drop charges DO NOT speak with prosecutors until you have met with the criminal defense attorney handling the case.
 If you cannot get in touch with the criminal defense attorney handling the case, this may be an indication that your loved one needs to get a new attorney.
 Think about it, you’re the State’s star witness.
 A criminal defense attorney should make meeting with you a top priority.

-If your loved one needs an attorney that will make their assault case a top priority call Cody L. Cofer , Attorney and Counselor at Law: (817) 810-9395 or visit his downtown Ft.
-Worth office.
+If your loved one needs a Fort Worth Criminal Defense Attorney that will make their assault case a top priority call us.

 Yes.
-Even if the “victim” does not want to prosecute you, the State can, and most often will, go forward with an assault charge.
+Even if the “victim” does not want to prosecute, the State can, and most often will, go forward with an assault charge.
 In criminal cases, it’s not the injured party’s decision as to whether a case will be prosecuted.
 It is the State of Texas versus the defendant.

 The State will use other witnesses to try to prove the assault charge at trial.
 Also, the State has the ability to subpoena the “victim” in a case.
 If the person does not show up to court, the State can get what is called a writ of attachment ordering a Sheriff’s Deputy to go out find the person and bring them to court.
 Prosecutors may threaten to throw “victims” in jail or charge them with making false statements to law enforcement if they refuse to testify to the same facts they’ve already told police.

-Cody Cofer will make your case a top priority.
-He will investigate, aggressively negotiate, and skillfully try your case.
-If you can’t afford to have an assault on your record, call Cody L. Cofer , Attorney and Counselor at Law: (817) 810-9395 or visit his Tarrant County office on just blocks from the courthouse in Fort Worth.
+Our Fort Worth Criminal Defense Attorneys will make your assault family violence case a top priority.
+We will investigate, aggressively negotiate, and skillfully try your case.
+If you can’t afford to have an assault on your record then call to schedule an appointment.
+Our office is located in Tarrant County, just blocks from the Tim Curry Justice Center (Criminal Courts) in downtown Fort Worth.

-A first offense of assault bodily injury of a family member is a Class A misdemeanor; however, a second offense is a third degree felony.
+A first offense of assault bodily injury of a family member is a Class A misdemeanor; however, a second offense is a third-degree felony.
 A first offense may be charged as a third degree felony if the offense is alleged to have been committed by intentionally, knowingly, or recklessly impeding the normal breathing or circulation of the blood of the person by applying pressure to the person’s throat or neck or by blocking the person’s nose or mouth.
-An domestic violence case may also be alleged an aggravate assault (First Degree Felony), a second degree felony, or third degree felony.
+A domestic violence case may also be alleged an aggravated assault (First Degree Felony), a second degree felony, or third degree felony.